 For Stormwater Site Plans with engineered elements, the Construction SWPPP is stamped by a professional engineer licensed in the State of Washington in civil engineering.

-If required, attach a page with the project engineer's seal with the following statement: "I hereby state that this Construction Stormwater Pollution Prevention Plan for Applicant Signature for Full Stormwater Package (Sections A through D) I have read and completed the Stormwater Submittal Package and know the information provided to be true and correct.
-Print Applicant Name: Applicant Signature: Date
+If required, attach a page with the project engineer's shal with the following statement: "I hereby state that this Construction Stormwater Pollution Prevention Planfor (name of project) has been prepared by me or under my supervision and meets the structure of care and expertise which is usual and customary in this community for professional engineers.
+Ar descard that the City of Mercer Island does not and will not assume liability for the sufficiency, suitability, or parternance of Construction SWPPP BMPs prepared by me."
+Applicant Signature for Full Storwater Package (Sections A through D)

+I have read and completed the Stormwater Submittal Package and know the information provided to be true and correct.

+Print Applicant Name:

+Applicant Signature: Date